-That France has more Michelin-starred restaurants than any other country will not come as a shock to most people, nor will the fact that Paris is home to almost a quarter of them.
+That France has more Michelin-star restaurants than any other country will not come as a shock to most people, nor will the fact that Paris is home to almost a quarter of them.
 What might be surprising, however, is the cost of the dishes.

-Home to almost a quarter of all Michelin-starred restaurants in the country, Paris has established itself as gastronomy heaven.
+Home to almost a quarter of all Michelin-star restaurants in the country, Paris has established itself as gastronomy heaven.
 But while Michelin-starred cuisine is known to be pricey, a meal at any of the carefully chosen establishments on this list can actually be enjoyed for less than the price of a tank of gas.

 Septime is the place to be (and be seen) on the Rue de Charonne.
 As such, getting a reservation, even for lunch, can be a challenge.
 But it’s one well worth taking on as the food more than merits the buzz around the restaurant; it’s fresh, modern, and well-presented.
 In the past, standout dishes have included the raw venison with tarragon and Kalamata olives, whiting with endives and orange butter, and, for dessert, quince and verbena crumble.